My heart is stirred by a noble theme

 4. Grace is still an option.
 Condemnation tells us we are not good enough and actually shuts us down from productively moving forward with an intentional game plan.
 Grace says our errors will not diminish us and instead, propels us forward.
 Let me just say, I’m not talking about the cheap grace here that Bonhoeffer mentions.
 I’m talking about the grace doled out to us when we come before the Lord with a heart longing for His perfection and not our own form of perfection.

 Sometimes we mess up as Christian bloggers.
 Sometimes we hold envy in our hearts towards other bloggers; sometimes we offer bad advice to a reader who is hurting and sometimes we mess up in other ways, like grammatical errors and factual errors within a post.
 Whatever errors pop into your head right now friend, don’t try to ignore them; attempting to ignore our mistakes and “press on” destroys an opportunity for us to vulnerably come before God’s throne room of grace.
 Confess to Him your errors.
-No, “spelling errors” is not a sin.
+No, “spelling errors” are not a sin.
 But shoving our errors down and hoping we can manage on our own is a self-sufficiency we need to repent of, myself included.

-Remember, His grace is always an option.
+Remember, His grace is always an option,

 This post contains affiliate links.
 Meaning, a small commission is given to us when you purchase through the links within this post.
 This comes at no additional cost to you, friend.
 You can read more in our disclosure policy here.